Vet Rachel Cashin and Stud Manager Seymour Spence administering a dose of sporidsmin

 ‘The liver damage associated with FE results in production losses that are much greater than may first appear.
 Even when no symptoms are visible, FE can reduce lifetime productivity by up to 25 per cent’.

-'Breeding for increased tolerance to FE should be your first line of defense'.
+‘Breeding for increased tolerance to FE should be your first line of defence’.

 Why lifting FE tolerance is a smart idea for all sheep farmers: